 About The Author

-This passion led her to write her best-selling books and create courses.
-Her books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many people heal.
+Her other books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many overcome people pleasing, self-neglect, and resentment to have a healthier relationship with themselves and others.

 If you have any personal dating or relationship questions, Krystal is happy to provide advice using her expertise and compassion.
 If you feel comfortable, feel free to leave any questions in the comments of this post.
 Otherwise, you may send an email to firstname.lastname@example.org or DM her on Instagram.
 Your name and any other identifying information will always be kept confidential.